vanyle/vectarine/docs/user_manual.md

 - Keep functions local whenever possible using the `local function(...) function_content() end` syntax.
 - Use the `Global.aa = bb` syntax to be explicit when defining globals.
 - Use `require` to import types between modules
-- When calling `loadScript`, pass a table as the second argument to gather the exports of the script.
+- When calling `loadScript`, pass the require call as the second argument to gather the exports of the script with proper types

 There is a simple example with 2 files: `helper.luau` and `main.luau`.